Published: (Updated: )by .

-Trawling eBay gives access to a cottage industry of predominantly China-based suppliers of iPod SSDs.
+Trawling eBay gives access to a cottage industry of predominantly China-based suppliers of the iPod SSD.
 They take iPod Classics and remanufacture them.
-They get new cases and new batteries.
+They get new cases and new batteries and a new drive.

 Swapping out the hard drive for an SSD provides an iPod with a number of advantages:

-- Its a third lighter than Apple’s version of the iPod Classic.
+- The iPod SSD is a third lighter than Apple’s version of the iPod Classic.
 This changes dynamics in usage.
 It no longer has the same heft, you feel less conscious of it in a pocket or jacket

 - It holds more music.
 At 256GB up from 160GB in the last model of iPod Classic it makes the difference between being able to hold all of my music library with me or not.
 You don’t have Spotify when you have 15,000+ tracks to choose from